 The key to controlling problem barking in your Shih Tzu is to identify the cause of the barking and address that cause directly.

-Anxiety is a common problem in companion breed dogs that are left alone frequently.
+Anxiety is a common problem in companion breed dogs frequently left alone.
 Since these dogs are bred specifically for their desire to be close to humans, they do not thrive when forced to spend any significant amount of time alone.

-This type of anxiety prompts problematic and even destructive behavior, which includes repetitive barking.
+This type of anxiety prompts problematic and destructive behavior, including repetitive barking.

 Treating this type of anxiety often requires intervention from a trained behaviorist and may even require prescription medications.